prefix-dev/pixi/docs/README.md

-  add         Adds a dependency to the project run         Runs command in project global      Global is the main entry point for the part of pixi that executes on the global(system) level help        Print this message or the help of the given subcommand(s)
+  add         Adds a dependency to the project run         Runs command in project global      Global is the main entry point for the part of pixi that executes on the global(system) level auth        Login to prefix.dev or anaconda.org servers to access private channels install     Install all dependencies help        Print this message or the help of the given subcommand(s)

 Options: